2024/10/23

 The office must be independent.
 Rental offices or virtual offices without partitions are not permitted.
 It should also be noted that a home and office must meet the requirements.

-[Important] Possible Changes to the Requirements for the Business Manager Visa (as of August 2025)
+Stricter Requirements for the Business Manager Visa (Effective October 16, 2025)

 2. Office requirements for business management visas.